|.. :: ACCREDITED SINTA RANK 2 ::..

 |Download RESTI Templates|

-The papers published in the RESTI Journal will be consider to retract in the publication if:
+The articles published in the RESTI Journal will be considered to retract in the publication if:

 - They have clear evidence that the findings are unreliable, either as a result of major error (eg, miscalculation or experimental error), or as a result of fabrication (eg, of data) or falsification (eg, image manipulation)

 - It constitutes plagiarism.

 - The findings have previously been published elsewhere without proper attribution to previous sources or disclosure to the editor, permission to republish, or justification (ie, cases of redundant publication)

 - It contains material or data without authorization for use.

 - Copyright has been infringed or there is some other serious legal issue (eg, libel, privacy)

 - Report unethical research

 - It has been published solely on the basis of a compromised or manipulated peer review process.